Positioning the services of accounting firms

 The place to be: social media

-Your target demographic, no matter the industry they’re in, is fast becoming the millennial generation.
+Your target demographic, no matter the industry they’re in, also for accounting, is fast becoming the millennial generation.
 And this generation is used to convenience: ordering food, next day delivery, and instantaneous answers.
 Convenience and regular contact are becoming ever more important to your clients.
 The best place for this?
-Social media.
+Social media accounts.

 It seems like a daunting task but, social media is easy to populate, once you’re in the habit.
 Including content from inside your company can encourage great engagement from your clients, and improve your brand’s image.
 Posting pictures from staff events and client meetings is a simple start.